paragmraw/ADAS-Blind-Spot-Detection/README.md

 4. Open the `main.ipynb` notebook.
 Select the specific video you want to use from the `SampleVideos` folder or use your own video if you have trained your custom dataset.

+5. To set the playback speed change the value of "fr" variable.
+Lower fr -> Greater playback speed.

+6. To quit the playback, press "q" repeatedly.

 ## Roboflow Link
 - [Object Detection for Safe Lane Changing](https://universe.roboflow.com/dayananda-sagar-university-q7oox/object-detection-for-safe-lane-changing/model/1)